thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 NOTE: If you have a Neptune 2s or Neptune 2d and have not calibrated your ESTEPS, you can skip this section.

-1. From the main screen click on *settings icon -> Configuration -> Advanced Settings -> NEXT ARROW (>) -> Tempeture -> PID AUTOTUNE E1*
+1. From the main screen click on *settings icon -> Configuration -> Advanced Settings -> Steps/mm -> E steps/mm
-2. The nozzle will heat up and down for a few minutes.
-When completed, the screen will display a confirmation message on the bottom of the status screen.
+2. Set the default value of 90 (Elegoo Neptune 2 defaults) OR the value you have tuned for your printer.
-3. From the main screen click on *settings icon -> Configuration -> Advanced Settings -> NEXT ARROW (>) -> Tempeture -> NEXT ARROW (>) -> PID AUTOTUNE BED*
+3. Click the checkmark.
-4. The bed will heat up and down for a few minutes.
-When completed, the screen will display a confirmation message on the bottom of the status screen.
+4. Click the back icon 2 times.
-5. From the main screen click on the *settings icon -> Configuration -> NEXT ARROW (>) -> Store settings*
+5. Click Configuration -> NEXT ARROW (>) -> Store settings

 ## TIPS